AdobeDocs/commerce-php/src/pages/development/payments-integrations/vault/payment-token.md

 ---
 title: Payment Token
-description: An overview of how payment tokens store data received from the payment provider
+description: This is an overview of how payment tokens store data received from the payment provider.
 ---

 # Payment Token